snadim02/snadim02.github.io/_posts/2024-02-01-storage-unit.md

 #author: Sharon Smith and Barry Simpson
 ---

-Our storage unit in the shared, unfinished basement of our 1890 condo had turned into a **dark, scary** dumping ground for stuff we *didn't need* (but didn't want to deal with) and a whole bunch of stuff *we did need* but couldn't access!
-Our need to convert our storage unit into usable space was desperate.
+Our storage unit in the shared, unfinished basement of our 1890 condo had turned into a **dark, scary** dumping ground for stuff *we didn't need* (but didn't want to deal with) and a whole bunch of stuff *we did need* but couldn't access!
+Time for a fix!

 ### Constraints
 * nothing stored against the (damp, dusty) walls